pilotmoon/PopClip-Extensions/README.md

 ### URL action properties

-An URL action is defined by the presence of a `url` field.
+A URL action is defined by the presence of a `url` field.
+You can open any type of URL, not just web URLs.

 |Key|Type|Description|
 |---|----|-----------|